josherrickson/stata-regression/stata_markdown/02-glm.md

 <</dd_do>>
 ~~~~

 When you try this yourself, you may notice that its not quite as fast as `regress`.
-That is because for linear regression we have a "closed form
+That is because for OLS we have a "closed form solution" - we just
-solution" - we just do some quick math and reach an answer.
-However, almost every other type of regression lacks a closed form solution, so instead we
+do some quick math and reach an answer.
+However, almost every other type of regression lacks a closed form solution, so instead we solve it
-solve it iteratively - Stata guesses at the best coefficients that minimize error^[Technically that maximizes likelihood, but that distinction is not
+iteratively - Stata guesses at the best coefficients that minimize error^[Technically that maximizes likelihood, but that distinction is not important
-important for understanding.], and keeps guessing (using the knowledge of the previous guesses) until it stops getting significantly different
-results.
+for understanding.], and uses an algorithm to repeatedly improve those coefficients until the reduction in error is below some threshold.

 From this output, we get the "Number of obs" again.
 Instead of an ANOVA table with a F-statistic to test model significance, there is instead a "chi2"
 (^$^\chi^2^$^, pronounced "ky-squared" as in "Kyle").
 In this model, we reject the null that all coefficients are identically 0.